martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

-This document assumes that an application service is identified by a DNS domain name (e.g., `example.com`), an IP address (IPv4 or IPv6), or is an identifier that contains additionally supplementary information.
+This document assumes that an application service is identified by a DNS domain name (e.g., `example.com`), an IP address (IPv4 or IPv6), or is an identifier that contains additional supplementary information.
 Supplementary information is limited to the application service type as expressed in SRV (e.g., "the IMAP server at example.net") or a URI.